YourRoots Logo

 Children(s): Laurie Potter, Brad Potter

-Born in 1944 in Maquoketa, Jackson County, Iowa, United States of America, Ronald L. Potter was the child of George Vinton Potter and Velda W. Durkop.
-In time, Ronald L. Potter married Judy Lee Fetter, and they raised a family that included Laurie Potter and Brad Potter.
-Ronald L. Potter died in Maquoketa, Jackson County, Iowa, United States of America in 2002.
+Ronald L. Potter was born in 1944 in Maquoketa, Jackson County, Iowa, United States of America, the child of George Vinton Potter and Velda W. Durkop.
+In 1950, Ronald L. Potter resided in South Fork, Jackson, Iowa, USA.
+Ronald L. Potter married Judy Lee Fetter, and had children including Laurie Potter, Brad Potter.
+Ronald L. Potter passed away in 2002 in Maquoketa, Jackson County, Iowa, United States of America.

 Find more search results for Ronald Potter